dalameh/Hybrid-Cloud-Analytics-Engine/README.md

 ### SQS — Durable Work Buffer

 Rather than relying on traditional S3 directory listing—which is an $O(N)$ operation that becomes increasingly expensive and latent as your object count grows—this architecture utilizes Auto Loader with SQS File Notifications.
 By shifting to an event-driven discovery model, file detection occurs in $O(1)$ constant time.
-The moment a file lands in S3, a notification is pushed through SNS to SQS, allowing Databricks to pinpoint exactly which new files need processing without ever performing a full bucket scan.This native AWS event-driven pattern scales to millions of objects without the performance degradation or cost spikes associated with polling.
+The moment a file lands in S3, a notification is pushed through SNS to SQS, allowing Databricks to pinpoint exactly which new files need processing without ever performing a full bucket scan.

+This native AWS event-driven pattern scales to millions of objects without the performance degradation or cost spikes associated with polling.
 Messages accumulate safely in the queue while the cluster is scaling or mid-run, ensuring no data is lost during compute transitions.
 A dead-letter queue (DLQ) is integrated to capture and isolate "poison pill" messages that fail repeated processing, preventing malformed records from blocking the pipeline.
 Furthermore, a visibility timeout of 300 seconds provides the DLT job sufficient time to complete and commit the batch before any re-delivery occurs, maintaining strict processing integrity.

 ---

-## 🔄 Continuous CDC Replication
+## 🔄 Full Load + Continuous CDC Replication (Simulated for the Project)

 The on-premise ERP is simulated by a Python Boto3 agent performing **Change Data Capture** against the Olist relational dataset.
 Each change event carries two critical fields that mirror real CDC tooling (Debezium, AWS DMS, Oracle GoldenGate):